Nordic-MVP-GitOps-Repos/hypersonic-lightweight-cp4i/README.md

 ### (Optional) Register DNS CNAME to enable generating certificates with LetsEncrypt

 Instead of self-signed certificates we can use LetsEncrypt certificates generated using cert-manager.
-First, find your ingress subdomain.
 Common names can be a maximum of 64 characters, which is shorter than what many cloud providers openshift offerings use.
 To overcome that, we need to add a CNAME to our DNS.
+First, find your ingress subdomain:

 `oc get ingresses.config/cluster -o jsonpath={.spec.domain}`
 Depending on you cloud provuder, this will give you something like 'mycluster-fra02-c3c-16x32-bcaeaf77ec409da3581f519c2c3bf303-0000.eu-de.containers.appdomain.cloud'